Spencer Torkelson Player Props: Tigers vs. Mariners

 Mariners Pitching Rankings

-- In his most recent time out on Saturday against the Houston Astros, the righty threw seven innings, giving up no earned runs while surrendering five hits.
+- His last appearance came on Friday, July 7 against the Houston Astros, when the right-hander threw 6 2/3 innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.